vmware/terraform-provider-ssp/README.md

 # terraform-provider-ssp
 This repo is WIP.
-Goal is to support terraform provider support for SSPI and SSP instance.
+Goal is to support terraform provider support for SSP installer and SSP instance.